genesis-community/genesis/docs/PIPELINES.md

   successful deployment / upgrade.
 This is especially useful for running smoke test errands.

+- **pipeline.ocfp** - Enable OCFP conventions regarding BOSH _Cloud Config_ and
+  _Runtime Config_ names.
+Default is `false` and watches for changes on the configs named `default`.
+When `true`, the watched configs are named after their respective environment names.
+  See also the `pipeline.boshes.<env-name>.genesis_env` property.

 #### Secrets

 - **pipeline.vault.url** - The URL of your Vault installation, i.e.